Jump to:

 Available or current treatment guidelines

-For metastatic extradural spinal cord compression, a set of evidence-based clinical practice guidelines was updated in 2011.7 Highlights include the following: unless contraindicated, steroids are recommended for patients with neurologic deficits because of compression of neurologic structures; consider surgery if the patient has a good prognosis and is medically stable; otherwise, consider radiation therapy; and monitor patients for tumor recurrence.
-Tokuhashi score may provide guidance for surgical decision-making8 but should not be the only determination factor because it does not account for factors such as quality of life9.
+For metastatic extradural spinal cord compression, a set of evidence-based clinical practice guidelines was updated in 2011.13 Highlights include the following: unless contraindicated, steroids are recommended for patients with neurologic deficits because of compression of neurologic structures; consider surgery if the patient has a good prognosis and is medically stable; otherwise, consider radiation therapy; and monitor patients for tumor recurrence.

-According to the Cochrane review, radiotherapy is an essential component of treatment in adults with metastatic extradural spinal cord compression (MESCC).
-For those with radiosensitive tumors, radiotherapy could be the primary treatment for ambulatory patients with stable spines and for those who cannot tolerate surgical treatment.10 Improving quality of life, relief of pain, and maintenance of neurological functions would be the goal of treatments.
+According to the Cochrane review, radiotherapy is an essential component of treatment in adults with metastatic extradural spinal cord compression.
+For those with radiosensitive tumors, radiotherapy could be the primary treatment for ambulatory patients with stable spines and for those who cannot tolerate surgical treatment.15 Improving quality of life, relief of pain, and maintenance of neurological functions would be the goal of treatments.

-There are no general treatment guidelines for primary intradural spinal tumor.
-Treatment plan should be individualized based on histologic type and patient’s condition.
+There are no general treatment guidelines for primary intradural-intramedullary and intradural-extramedullary spinal tumors.
+Treatment plans should be individualized based on histologic type and the patient’s condition.

 At different disease stages